A New Model for Brand Strategy in AI-Mediated Discovery

 Definition

-Brand strategy in AI-mediated discovery is the design of an organisation to be consistently selected, trusted, and reused by AI systems when resolving user intent.
+Brand strategy in AI-mediated discovery is the design of an organisation to be selected, trusted, and reused by AI systems when resolving user intent.

 It is not about being seen.